eddmash/powerorm/README.md

 # Dependecies
 This orm heavily relies on the core libraries provided with CodeIgniter without making any alterations on them.
 This means that any configuration made for the following libraries will affect how the ORM operates

-- The CodeIgniter Migration library

 - The CodeIgniter Database classes